HL7/davinci-deqm/input/pagecontent/guidance.md

 The [DEQM Summary MeasureReport Profile] is used when a measure is reported   for a group of patients at the conclusion of a measure measurement period.
 It  includes the measure outcome data and is similar to a QRDA Category 3 report.
 Unlike the [DEQM Individual MeasureReport Profile], the report is typically transacted as a single MeasureReport report.
 Although several Summary reports may be transacted together as Bundle.

+#### Data Quality

+The default profiles in this implementation guide provide a baseline for data validation, but note that additional validation criteria may be expressed via Measure specific profiles.
+The profiles expected by the CQL will be referenced in the retrieve expressions of the logic, and surfaced as profile elements of the data requirements.
+These references to profiles used by the CQL script are expected to be used for data quality, data integrity checks, and data validation.
+Data access layers providing resources to a CQL engine are expected to supply resources that conform to the stated profiles.

 #### Gaps in Care Reporting

 Gaps in Care Reporting can be requested by a Client to a Server system that has all of the data that is known about the patient(s) at a point in time during a [gaps through period].
 The [care-gaps](OperationDefinition-care-gaps.html) operation is used to request and receive Gaps in Care Report for measures.